satyadudi/VIT-GameDev/README.md

 # VIT-GameDev
-Exam question will be posted soon
+Exam question will be posted on 26 Nov 2020 @ 1.30pm